 Ultimately our curriculum is intended to:

-Our children will have the skills, knowledge, norms and values which can be used to get ahead in education and life more generally.
-In short they will learn more, remember more, enjoy more and develop spiritually, socially and emotionally.
-Thus enabling them to be ready for their next stage in education.
+Our children have a confident set of skills, knowledge, norms and Christian values which are used to get ahead in education and life more generally.
+In short they will learn more, remember more, enjoy more and develop more spiritually, socially and emotionally.
+Thus enabling them to be ready for their next stage in their education.